m4theus4ndr4de/regression-rossmann/README.md

 <p><b>Flask Prediction API: </b>The model is available on the cloud Heroku and can be acessible by an API created using Flask.
 The API source code is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/webapp/handler.py" target="_blank">here</a>.</p>

 <p><b>Telegram Chat Bot: </b>A chat bot on Telegram (a desktop and messaging app) is available so that the CEO can send the id number of a store and the prediction of the sales for the next 6 weeks will be available there.
-You can clink <a href="https://t.me/rossmann_ma_bot" target="_blank">here</a> to check it out sending a number up to 4 digits.
+You can clik <a href="https://t.me/rossmann_ma_bot" target="_blank">here</a> to check it out sending a number up to 4 digits.
 The Bot source code is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/rossmann-telegram-api/rossmann-bot.py" target="_blank">here</a>.</p>

 <h2>2.
 Dataset Attributes</h2>